Polkadot vs. Cosmos

 Polkadot

-Polkadot has a Relay Chain acting as the main chain of the system.
-All validators in Polkadot are on the Relay Chain.
-Parachains have collators, who construct and propose parachain blocks to validators.
-Collators don't have any security responsibilities, and thus do not require a robust incentive system.
-Collators can submit a single parachain block for every Relay Chain block every 6 seconds.
+Polkadot has a relay chain acting as the main chain of the system.
+All validators in Polkadot are on the relay chain.
+Parachains have collators who construct and propose parachain blocks to validators.
+Collators do not have any security responsibilities and, thus, do not require a robust incentive system.
+Collators can submit a single parachain block for every relay chain block every 6 seconds.
 Once a parachain submits a block, validators perform a series of availability and validity checks before committing it to the final chain.

-In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), Polkadot has bridge parachains that offer two-way compatibility.
+To interact with chains that want to use their finalization process (e.g., Bitcoin), Polkadot has bridges that offer two-way compatibility.

 Cosmos